Nyerguds/MobiusMapEditor/README.md

 v1.4.0.4: [WIP]

-* Fixed dimensions of RA's ore mine, Snow theater ice floes and Interior theater boxes.
+* Fixed dimensions of RA's ore mine, Snow theater ice floes and Interior theater boxes, and one of the Desert theater rocks in TD.
 * Added \*.ini to the list of possible extensions for opening RA maps.
 Apparently before I only added it for saving.
 * The editor will now accept nonstandard extensions from drag & drop without any issues.
 For TD maps, it will need to find the accompanying bin or ini file with the correct extension.
 * Files opened from filenames with nonstandard extensions will not change these extensions when saving the file.
 This also means RA maps opened from a .ini file will no longer change the extension to .mpr when saving.